AXION-MONEY/liquidity-amo/README.md

 ## Audit Scope

-* Both the v2 and v3 AMO logic.
+* Both the v2AMO and v3AMO logic.
 * The utils contract (which manages veNFT, our voting power in Dexes) on the other branch.
-* Interfaces: note that some interfaces are external and do not need to be audited:
+* Interfaces: note that some interfaces are external and do not need to be audited, typically:
-    + v2: IGauge.sol, IPair.sol, ISolidityRouter.sol
+    + v2AMO: IGauge.sol, IPair.sol, [Dexname]_Router.sol
-    + v3: IsolidityV3Factory.sol, ISolidityv3Pool.sol
+    + v3AMO: [Dexname]_Factory.sol, [Dexname]_Pool.sol

-*Note*: Each Solidly Dex has slightly different contract versions, meaning adaptations for each chain or Dex may be required.
+*Note*: Each ve33 Dex has slightly different contract versions, meaning adaptations for each chain or Dex may be required.
 This could lead to later ad-hoc reviews by an auditor.

 ## Running the project
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.